OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheet-functions.md

 ## Sample data

 The following image shows a table in an Excel worksheet that contains sales data for various types of tools over a three month period.
 Each number in the table represents the number of units sold for a specific tool in a specific month.
-The code samples in this article will show how to apply built-in worksheet functions to this data.
+The examples that follow will show how to apply built-in worksheet functions to this data.

 ![Screenshot of sales data in Excel for Hammer, Wrench, and Saw in months November, December, and January](../images/worksheet-functions-chaining-results.jpg)